 Scientists believe there are a few reasons monkeys throw poop.
 For one, it could be a form of communication.
 Monkeys use various vocalizations and expressions to communicate with each another, and poop-throwing could be another way of getting their point across.

 In a recently published International Journal of Primatology study, researchers observed chimpanzees’ reactions to another chimp throwing its excrement.
 (Please note: Chimpanzees are not monkeys, they’re apes.
 Both apes and monkeys are primates.)
-They found that the target of poop throwing typically displays aggressive behavior, such as hitting or chasing the other chimp.
+They found that poop throwing typically displays aggressive behavior, such as hitting or chasing the other chimp.
 This conduct suggests that throwing poop is a way of communicating hostility.

 The researchers note that this behavior is most commonly seen in males, suggesting that it could be related to competition for status or territory.
 For example, poop-throwing may be an effective way for males to intimidate their rivals and assert dominance.
 In addition, monkeys live in hierarchical societies in the wild where there is a strict pecking order.
 So, they assert their place in the hierarchy by flinging their feces at those lower on the totem pole.